mittiestudio/zksync-era/docs/advanced/01_initialization.md

 Then L1 & L2 contracts.

-And now we're ready to start setting up the system.
+Now we're ready to start setting up the system.

 #### Postgres